tztxkyf/BIBOX-BOT/README.md

 # Risk Notice
 - Use at your own risk.
-- There is risk from platform itself.
+- There is risk from platform itself(e.g. bankruptcy, being hacked, etc).
 - Investment in Cryptocurrency (including but not limited to BTC, USDT, ETH, etc) are highly risky.

 # Files